India represses dissent by imposing unlawful restrictions: Amnesty International

 At least 18 journalists in Kashmir were physically attacked by police or summoned to police stations.

-National Investigation Agency also raided the offices and residences of civil society activists including Khurram Pervez and three of his associates and Parveena Ahanger who had reported extensively on human rights abuses in Kashmir.
+The National Investigation Agency also raided the offices and residences of civil society activists, including Khurram Pervez and three of his associates, and Parveena Ahanger who had reported extensively on human rights abuses in Kashmir.

 Delhi police indiscriminately used water cannons and fired tear gas shells, injuring farmers who were protesting against farm laws.